woadey/woadey.github.io/content/posts/htb/tier0/index.md

 # Nmap done at Fri Apr 29 15:40:00 2022 -- 1 IP address (1 host up) scanned in 35.35 seconds
 ```
 ### telnet
-`telnet` is an older and less secure network protocol that allows access to another device or server remotely. it happens to have an open port.
+`telnet` is an older and less secure network protocol that allows access to another device or server remotely.
+It happens to have an open port.
 Let's try to connect.

 ![meow](images/meow.png)